“Play is the work of the child.” – Maria Montessori

 “Play gives children a chance to practice what they are learning.” – Mr. Rogers

-Ben has had assigned chores since he was a little guy.
+Ben is 12 now, but he has had assigned chores since he was a little guy.
 Even at age 3, he could match up socks when we did laundry, or help fold small towels.
 Over the years, he has advanced to loading and unloading the dishwasher, taking out the trash, cooking simple meals, cleaning the bathroom, doing his own laundry, and yard work, including mowing the lawn.

 That’s not to say that we never pay him for doing a job.
 There are times he earns money for completing a job we might otherwise have to hire out.
 Most of the time, he does get paid for mowing the lawn or doing extra yard work.
 That is something we would likely have to pay someone else to do if he didn’t do it.
 But folding laundry, cleaning the bathroom, or loading the dishwasher?
 No, we don’t pay him for that.
 He was as much a part of creating the need for those chores as the rest of us.

-For example, Ben literally spent the entire day this past Saturday cleaning the kitchen floor.
+For example, Ben literally spent the entire day one Saturday cleaning the kitchen floor.
 He had made an incredible mess in the kitchen during the week, and the floor was sticky and gross.
-What should have been a 30 minute job for him, turned into all day affair because he was cutting corners at every turn.
+What should have been a 30-minute job for him, turned into all day affair because he was cutting corners at every turn.
 So we kept sending him back in there until it was done.
-Eight hours later, he finally had competed the task successfully.
+Eight hours later, he finally completed the task successfully.
 It was a crazy day, and it would have been so much easier to just clean the floor myself.
 But Ben learned a valuable lesson — you cannot cut corners in life and get away with it.
 He may have also learned to be more careful about making messes to begin with.
 Let’s hope that one sticks.
 The boy is a mess-maker.